A-Nitram/Jaxxa-Rimworld/README.md

 Thanks to Haplo for:
 * Providing a tutorial on animating images.
+* Providing the MAI source code, was invaluable in figuring out how to work with Pawns for the initial personal shields and vehicles.

 Thanks to Kulverstukass for:
 * Awesome bug reporting and feedback.